Video pipeline reading labelled videos from a directory¶

 from __future__ import print_function from __future__ import division import os import numpy as np from nvidia.dali.pipeline import Pipeline import nvidia.dali.ops as ops import nvidia.dali.types as types

 We need some video containers to process.
-We can use Sintel trailer, which is a mp4 video container containing a h264 and under the Create Common license.
+We can use Sintel trailer, which is an mp4 container containing an h.264 video and distributed under the Create Common license.
 We’ve split it into 5 second clips and divided the clips into labelled groups.
 This can be done easily with the

 ['image_info.txt', 'LICENSE', 'README.rst', 'db', '.gitattributes', '.git', 'NVIDIA_CLA_v1.0.1.docx']